StillScripts/component-cli/README.md

 # Component CLI
 Designing this as a CLI tool that can be used to turn HTML templates into React components and, eventually, support any framework.

+## Instructions
+- First run `yarn link` to enable local access.
+- Run `yarn build` to build the app.
+- Run `component-cli` to generate components in the /components directory

+Currently it must be run in a Unix terminal like Git Bash or a Mac/Linux terminal due to its reliance on chmod